Drakes Head, Point Reyes: Estero Trailhead, San Francisco: Marin Headlands - Mt Tamalpais - Point Reyes, California

 Once across, the rutted-out trail rises sharply up the headland to a gate (1.65 miles : 140'); pass through the turnstile and begin a series of moderately-steep undulations above Drakes Estero.

-From the Sunset Beach - Estero Trail to Drakes Head Trail junction (2.55 miles : 148') turn left and continue on the Estero Trail.
+Turn left at the Sunset Beach - Estero Trail split for Drakes Head (2.55 miles : 148') .
 The Estero Trail rises sharply for .25 miles to a cattle tank and marked junction that guides you on a hard right turn through a cattle turnstile (2.8 miles : 215').

 It's worth noting that few maps adequately illustrate this important change of direction, and that numerous conjoining cattle trails en route should be ignored.